Nuparu00/Definition-Universalis/README.md

 - The Provinces page contains a table of all loaded provinces

 ### How to add a province
-1. Write a name of your province to the Name field
+1. Write the name of your province to the Name field
 2. Select a color using the Select Color button, or generate a random free color using the Random Color button.
 3. Click on the Add button.

-## Disaclaimer
+## Disclaimer
-I am not responsible for any damae this tool may cause to your mod or computer!
+I am not responsible for any damage this tool may cause to your mod or computer!